 - Legal framework to ensure continuity of therapy with innovative drugs, in particular biological and non-biological combination drugs - Andrzej Siwiec, Kancelaria Dobrzański Bzymek-Waśniewska Sroka-Maleta

-- Implementation of the Comarch Telecare system on the example of the Municipal Family Support Center in Słupsk - Alicja Bożek, Comarch Healthcare
+- Implementation of the Comarch Telecare system on the example of the Municipal Family Assistance Center in Słupsk - Alicja Bożek, Comarch Healthcare

 Introduction to the session